Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 Heuristic and numerical arguments in the physics literature \cite{HodPiran1,KoyamaTomimatsu,KonoplyaZhidenko,BurkoKhanna,OrenPiran} suggest that the oscillation condition is indeed satisfied on $\HH$ for generic perturbations of the black hole exterior.
 Assuming this, our result \cref{corollary.conj} \emph{falsifies the $C^0$-formulation of Strong Cosmic Censorship by means of oscillation}.

-In \cref{W11.thm.intro}, we show that for both oscillating and non-oscillating perturbations, \emph{the scalar field blows up in the $W^{1,1}_{loc}$-norm at the Cauchy horizon $\CH$}, i.e.\ $\int |D_v \phi | \d v= + \infty$ schematically.
+In \cref{W11.thm.intro}, we show that for both oscillating and non-oscillating perturbations\footnote{up to a genericity condition in the charged scalar field case, which we can get rid of in the uncharged case, see Theorem~\ref{W11.thm.intro}.}, \emph{the scalar field blows up in the $W^{1,1}_{loc}$-norm at the Cauchy horizon $\CH$}, i.e.\ $\int |D_v \phi | \d v= + \infty$ schematically.
 This $W^{1,1}$ blow-up is in contrast to the vacuum case where the analogous statement is false \cite{KerrStab}.
 This shows that for both oscillating and non-oscillating perturbations, the Cauchy horizon $\CH$ is more singular in the presence of matter than in vacuum.
 Moreover, the blow-up of the scalar field in $W^{1,1}$ indicates that our result cannot be captured using only physical space techniques which have been used previously.

 Finally, in our companion paper \cite{MoiChristoph2} we will prove \cref{null.contraction.theorem} which shows that blow-up in amplitude of the scalar field indeed gives rise to a $C^0$-inextendibility statement on the metric within a spherically symmetric class. \cref{null.contraction.theorem}, in conjunction with \cref{main.theorem.intro2}, provides the first example of a dynamically formed singularity leading to a $C^0$-inextendibility statement of the metric across a null spacetime boundary (albeit within a restricted spherically symmetric class).
 Whether this statement can be upgraded to the full $C^0$-inextendibility of the spacetime remains open.\footnote{Unrestricted $C^0$-inextendibility results (even for spacelike singularities) are known to be notoriously difficult to show, see e.g.\ \cite{JanC0} for the proof of $C^0$-inextendibility of the Schwarzschild solution across the spacelike singularity $\{r=0\}$.}